 An M.2 SSD, originally known as the Next-Generation Form Factor (NGFF), is a solid-state drive that conforms to a computer industry specification written for internally mounted storage expansion cards of a small form factor.

-How to transfer Windows 10 from HDD to M.2 SSD?
+How to transfer Windows 10/11 from HDD to M.2 SSD

-Generally, there are two ways to migrate HDD to SSD, you can either use Windows built-in tool or a third party disk cloning tool.
-Either way you choose, you need do some preparations first:
+Generally, there are two ways of moving Windows 10/11 from HDD to M.2 SSD.
+You can either use Windows built-in tool or a third party disk cloning tool.
+Either way you choose, you need to do some preparations first:

 Next, I will walk you through the detailed steps of each way.

 Step 1.
-Type backup and restore in the Search Box and open Backup and Restore.
+Type “backup” in the Search Box, select Backup settings and then Go to Backup and Restore (Windows 7).
 Then click Create a system image.

 Step 2.
-Select an external hard as destination place to save your backup.
+Select an external hard drive as destination place to save your backup.

 Step 3.
 The system drive and system reserved drive are included by default.
 Click Next to continue.